amehlhase316/memoranda/DeliverableX.md

 - [ ] Filled out the complete form from above, all fields are filled and written in full sentences
 - [ ] Read the kickoff again to make sure you have all the details
 - [ ] User Stories that were not completed, were left in the Sprint and a copy created
+- [ ] Your Quality Policies are accurate and up to date
 - [ ] **Individual** Survey was submitted **individually** (create checkboxes below -- see Canvas to get link)
   - [ ] Team member 1
   - [ ] Team member 2